 - Chief Sustainability Officer (CSO): A century ago, businesses didn’t need to concern themselves with green solutions or sustainable products and services.
 That was before climate change became a top-of-mind topic for both customers and employees.
 People want to buy from companies making real efforts to minimize their carbon footprint.
 Consumers expect brands to embrace environmentally-friendly tactics for business operations.
 Furthermore, potential new hires, such as an upcoming C-suite executive, want to work for organizations prioritizing green practices.
 Onboarding a CSO communicates to the public and your staff that your enterprise cares about the environment.
 This person will lead the charge in decreasing energy and resource consumption, while also launching initiatives to encourage greener practices and standards for a sustainable future.

 - Chief Experience Officer (CXO): Branding matters.
 It’s not enough to offer the best product or service.
 Your target audience wants to equate a specific experience with your brand.
-Hiring a CXO provides your business with the direction required to increase engagement and create a positive, complete experience for everyone that interacts with you, from customers to employees.
+Hiring a CXO provides your business with the direction required to increase engagement and create a positive, complete experience for everyone who interacts with you, from customers to employees.
 Executives with this increasingly popular title work directly with your marketing, development and product teams to incorporate experiential know-how into the equation.

 The Future of Business Leadership